vanmars/popo-teashop-bootstrap/README.md

 * run `npm start` to start a local server.

 ## Known Bugs
 _There are no known bugs at this time._

 ## To-Do Items

-1. Add responsive sizing to splash page.
-2. Build out gallery page.
+1. Create separate modal galleries on gallery page.
-3. Build out location page.
-4. Build out team page.
+2. Add animated transtions on scrolling to pages.
-5. Get FB user info to access instagram posts, and display on splash page.
+2. Get FB user info to access instagram posts, and display on splash page.
+3. Continue tweaking responsive styling on splash page for very large viewports.

 ## Technologies Used